Skip to main content

 Check the status of your FAFSA:

-The Student Aid Report (SAR) that you view online or receive in the mail contains information reported on your FAFSA.
+The FAFSA Submission Summary (FSS) that you view online or receive in the mail contains information reported on your FAFSA.
 By including the Wentworth school code (002225), this information is automatically sent to us.
-Review your SAR carefully and make any necessary corrections or updates ASAP.
+Review your FSS carefully and make any necessary corrections or updates ASAP.
 Errors or missing information will delay your aid package.

 Financial Aid Workshops